harveytriana/TspApproach/README.md

 > With Intel oneApi© and Visual Studio (for now 2019) we can develop Fortran programs with a professional IDE.

+In a recent analysis (15-10-21), the modular division with operator (%) was replaced by a more efficient strategy.
+The improvement in C # and GO is notable; it was applied to everyone.

 ## Results

 Of course, the calculated times can vary slightly if you run on another machine, however, the ratio should be practically constant.
 Here are the results with 13 nodes.
 Time increases exponentially according to the number of nodes.